rexcfnghk/sample-ecommerce/README.md

     - For Windows, the [Hosting Bundle](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-aspnetcore-8.0.7-windows-hosting-bundle-installer) is recommended
 3. [Microsoft SQL Server LocalDB](https://go.microsoft.com/fwlink/?linkid=2215160)

+If you are building this via [Docker Compose](https://docs.docker.com/compose/), you should have [Docker Desktop](https://docs.docker.com/engine/install/) installed.

 ## Settings/Secrets

-The solution requires two settings/secrets to run:
+The solution requires a few settings/secrets to run:

+### Running locally

 1. A connection string to LocalDB.
 This can be configured under `appsettings.Development.json`
 2. A 128-bit AES Key to encrypt passwords generated for users.
 This can be configured by: